ACManoa/acmanoa.github.io/index.md

 ---
 ---

-# Our Goals and Mission Statment
+# Our Goals and Mission Statement
  <strong style = "font-size: 1.2rem"><center> "ACManoa creates opportunities at UH Manoa to forge connections between students and Hawaii's burgeoning IT industry."</center></strong>

 ACManoa has three goals -- to provide _social_, _professional_, and _technical_ enrichment for our members.
 We provide events of all three kinds to meet our three goals.